 Decisions regarding admission into the PN program are based upon an applicant's TEAS test score, GPA, and achievement in related courses.
-Each admission criterion is assigned a point value.
+A student must meet all minimum requirements for Admissions into the Nursing Program as noted previously in "Admission Requirements".
+Applicants previously enrolled in a school of nursing must meet current admissions requirements and submit a statement of good standing from the previous Program Director stating that there were no professional or clinical performance issues while enrolled in the NUR curriculum The admission committee will determine admission eligibility based on the Statement of Good Standing.
+TEAS scores, grades in specific courses, current certifications/licenses as noted on the current point sheet, and post-secondary diplomas/degrees from regionally accredited colleges are given point values.
 The points are used to rank applicants for the purpose of selection into the program.
 In the event that applicants have identical total admission points, the person with the earliest file completion date will be ranked higher.
 If the points are still identical, the person with the highest grade in BIO 165 will be ranked higher.
-Should candidates still be tied, the applicant with the highest grade in BIO166 will be ranked higher.
-If the candidates are still tied, the applicant with the highest grade in PSY 150 will be ranked higher.
+Should candidates still be tied, the applicant with the highest grade in BIO 166 will be ranked higher.
+If the applicants are still tied, the applicant with the highest grade in PSY 150 will be ranked higher.
 If the candidates are still tied, then the candidates' GPA for courses required in the PN curriculum will be used to break the tie.

-D. PN Applicant Deadlines and Admissions Decisions
+V. PN Applicant Deadlines and Admissions Decisions

-The deadline for applications including receipt of all transcripts and record of adequate test scores, is January 31 assuming that the desired admission date is the fall semester following the application deadline.
-Applicants meeting admission criteria may be scheduled for an interview beginning in late February through April.
+The deadline for applications including receipt of all transcripts and record of adequate test scores is January 31 assuming that the desired admission date is the fall semester following the application deadline.
 Applicants will be notified of admission status by May 31.

-E. Alternate List for PN program
+VI.
+Alternate List for PN Program

 Qualified applicants not accepted because of space limitations will be placed on an alternate list in rank order and notified in that order of any vacancies related to that semester's admissions.
-Students must reapply for the next year if not admitted.
+Students must reapply from year to year if not admitted.
 Applications are not automatically carried over.
 No special consideration will be given to applicants who were on the alternate list the previous year.
 Applicants who want to improve their position are encouraged to meet with the Nursing Department Chair or counselor to discuss a plan of study.